electric-sql/transport/README.md

 - `proxy` - protocol agnostic proxy service
   - intercepts requests to the developer's backend API
   - writes messages from the user request to the database (for full history / catch-up)
-  - returns `{requestId, shapeUrl, shapeOffset}` for the client to consume the response messages
+  - returns `{requestId, sessionId, streamUrl, errorUrl}` for the client to consume the response messages
   - writes messages from the assistant response to the database (in the background)

 - `transport` - drop-in transport plugin